FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/h5md.md

     size 2, that contains the major version number and the minor version number of the H5MD specification the H5MD structure conforms to.

 The version *x.y.z* of the H5MD specification follows [semantic versioning][semver] [@semantic_versioning]: A change of the major version number *x* indicates backwards-incompatible changes to the file structure.
 A change of the minor version number *y* indicates backwards-compatible changes to the file structure.
 A change of the patch version number *z* indicates changes that have no effect on the file structure and serves to allow for clarifications or minor text editing of the specification.

 As the *z* component has no impact on the content of a H5MD file, the `version` attribute contains only *x* and *y*.

 `author`
 :   A group that contains metadata on the person responsible for the simulation
     (or the experiment) as follows:

-    `name`
+* `name`
-    :   An attribute, of fixed-length string datatype and of scalar dataspace, that holds the author's real name.
+:   An attribute, of fixed-length string datatype and of scalar
+    dataspace, that holds the author's real name.

-    `email`
+* `email`
-    :   An optional attribute, of fixed-length string datatype and of scalar dataspace, that holds the author's email address of the form `email@domain.tld`.
+:   An optional attribute, of fixed-length string datatype and
+    of scalar dataspace, that holds the author's email address of the form `email@domain.tld`.

 `creator`
 :   A group that contains metadata on the program that created the H5MD
     structure as follows:

-    `name`
+* `name`
-    :   An attribute, of fixed-length string datatype and of scalar dataspace, that stores the name of the program.
+:   An attribute, of fixed-length string datatype and of scalar
+    dataspace, that stores the name of the program.

-    `version`
+* `version`
-    :   An attribute, of fixed-length string datatype and of scalar dataspace, that yields the version of the program.
+:   An attribute, of fixed-length string datatype and of scalar
+    dataspace, that yields the version of the program.

 `program`
 :   A group that contains metadata on the code/package that created the simulation data contained within this H5MD structure:

-    `name`
+* `name`
-    :   An attribute, of fixed-length string datatype and of scalar dataspace, that stores the name of the program.
+:   An attribute, of fixed-length string datatype and of scalar
+    dataspace, that stores the name of the program.

-    `version`
+* `version`
-    :   An attribute, of fixed-length string datatype and of scalar dataspace, that yields the version of the program.
+:   An attribute, of fixed-length string datatype and of scalar
+    dataspace, that yields the version of the program.

-### Modules (Not currently used in H5MD-NOMAD)
+### Modules **(currently unused in H5MD-NOMAD)**

 The original H5MD specification allowed the definition of modules under the h5md group.
 Such modules are currently ignored when uploading to NOMAD, although they of course will